 - 22.1.
 Utility service development should support an orderly, logical, and sequential pattern of development. - 22.2.
 The location and size of utility rights-of-way and easements, and related line assignments, should be determined at the local plan stage to the mutual satisfaction of the County, the developer, and the utility companies. - 22.3.
 Underground utilities locations and line assignments should be coordinated with the City of Calgary and/or the City of Chestermere where the utilities tie into, or impact infrastructure. - 22.4.
 Utility rights-of-way and easements shall be provided to accommodate shallow utilities at the subdivision or development permit stage, as deemed necessary by the utility provider. - 22.5.
-Costs associated with utility service improvements are shall be the developer's responsibility. - 22.6.
-The County should shall explore and implement measures to require landowners to connect to regional water and wastewater servicing when warranted by the intensity of new development proposed within the Janet ASP area or a local plan area at a future time.
-Such measures shall be supported by a County-led servicing study which considers the feasibility providing available municipal or other piped water and wastewater servicing to the ASP area. when not feasible at the time of development.
-Where appropriate, the cost of the servicing study shall be paid for by the applicant proposing the higher intensity use. - a) In considering whether to support a use that requires municipal or piped servicing, the County shall consider the impacts of this on the vision and goals of the Janet ASP, and land availability for limited-service development in the ASP area and wider County. - 22.7.
-Local plans and subdivision approvals shall ensure the integrity of any existing or potential water or wastewater utility corridors, as identified by available servicing studies or other utility plans, through the provision of policy commitments and registration of instruments on applicable titles. - 22.8.
-Local plans shall provide an assessment of the proposed development's intensity relating to water and wastewater servicing requirements and the ability of the proposed servicing solution to accommodate the servicing needs of the development.
+Costs associated with utility service improvements are shall be the developer's responsibility. - 22.6 The County should explore and implement measures to require landowners to connect to regional servicing at a future time, when not feasible at the time of development.